Find better matches with our advanced matching system

-I've taken a few years off from college in order to work, but I'm getting ready to go back and take a few classes in the spring, and I can't wait.
+I've taken a few years off from college in order to work, but I'm getting ready to go back and take a few classes in the fall, and I can't wait.

 I tend to like older movies.
 I'm a major Woody Allen fan, particularly from maybe Sleeper or Love and Death all the way up through Deconstructing Harry.
 My favorite of his conventional films is Hannah and Her Sisters, and probably my favorite overall is Stardust Memories.
 I can't overstate how much I love The Marx Brothers.
 Harpo was my childhood hero, I very much learned my sense of irreverence and refusal to buy into the societal norms that are expected of us from him.
 Also, 2001 is an astoundingly beautiful film.
 I love great direction and cinematography, and I will always prefer "in camera" visual effects to their computer generated counterparts.
-I have a large place in my heart for sci-fi classics like Blade Runner, Planet of the Apes, all of the old Trek pictures, but especially II III and IV, the Star Wars trilogy (which I first saw all in one go on TV when I was staying home sick from kindergarten with food poisoning and half delerious.
-That was some major, world shattering shit, man,) Alien, etc. I guess this is as good a place as any to mention how much I dislike the new rebooted Star Trek pictures.
-To me, they are highly endemic of our current cultural climate, and exhibit none of the elements that make me love Star Trek; playing like generic big budget Hollywood explosion movies, which just so happen to feature guys in gold and blue, and red tunics.
-Of all the Bonds, I like Roger Moore the best by far, (the whole James Bond thing is absurd, and Rog seems to be the only one of them who understands that, and plays it accordingly campily,) though George Lazenby definitely gets an honorable mention.
+I have a large place in my heart for sci-fi classics like Planet of the Apes, all of the old Trek pictures, but especially II III and IV, the Star Wars trilogy (which I first saw all in one go on TV when I was staying home sick from kindergarten and half delirious with food poisoning.
+That was some major, world shattering shit, man,) Alien, etc.

-I had a long essay up here about music, but it was way too dense and self indulgent.
-Here's the short list: Frank Zappa (all important, cannot be overstated how much I learned from Zappa,) The Beach Boys, The Beatles, J.S.
+The long version: Frank Zappa (all important, cannot be overstated how much I learned from Zappa on the subject of what it truly means to be a serious composer totally dedicated to one's craft,) The Beach Boys, The Beatles, J.S.
 Bach, L.v.
-Beethoven, Igor Stravinsky, Arnold Schoenberg, Todd Rundgren, Stevie Wonder (particularly from 71 to 76,) Miles Davis, Keith Jarrett, Wayne Shorter, Bill Evans, Charlie Parker, Herbie Hancock, Chick Corea, Joe Zawinul, Weather Report, Steely Dan, Antonio Carlos Jobim, Joni Mitchell, Pat Metheny, Marvin Gaye, Motown in general, Paul Mccartney's solo records (but not really any of the other guys solo records besides All Things Must Pass,) Terry Riley, John McLaughlin and Shakti.
-Always on vinyl.
+Beethoven, Igor Stravinsky, Arnold Schoenberg, Todd Rundgren, Stevie Wonder (particularly from 71 to 76,) Miles Davis, Keith Jarrett (greatest pianist who will ever live,) Wayne Shorter, Bill Evans, Charlie Parker, Herbie Hancock, Chick Corea, Joe Zawinul, Weather Report, Steely Dan, Antonio Carlos Jobim, Joni Mitchell, Pat Metheny, Marvin Gaye, Motown in general, Paul Mccartney's solo records (but not really any of the other guys solo records besides All Things Must Pass,) Terry Riley, John McLaughlin and Shakti.
+Almost always on vinyl.
 There are many more, but these are the most important ones to me.
-For what it's worth, there have been exceedingly few records to come out since the early 70s that hold any interest for me, and I really can't relate to anything related to punk, hard rock/metal, country, or hip hop.

 My radio literally never leaves NPR.
 I'm kind of reeling from the loss of My Word from my Friday night drive home.
 Sunday nights are the best, what with the TED radio hour, This American Life, Radiolab, and Pipe Dreams.